juji-io/site/blog/can-i-build-my-chatbot-with-gpt-4-how-hard-is-it.md

 7. Develop a system that can configure, track, and control your chatbot's conversation flow under diverse circumstances (e.g., interleaving of multiple tasks);
 8. Develop a system that can maintain the state of a conversation and handle arbitrary user interruptions properly to manage task completion;
 9. Develop a monitoring, analytics and reporting sub-system that can deliver user insights and chatbot stats for continuous improvement and maintenance.

+Furthermore, integration with third-party systems would require another level of efforts:

+10. Develop connections to external third-party systems securely;
+11. Develop supports of customized API calls within conversation;
+12. Develop algorithms to handle complex chat flow management such as human-AI handoff.

+Last but not least, keep in mind to involve the content creators all the time, the real AI supervisor of your chatbot.
+Without them, your chatbot will not be able to get the job done.